daveio/feeds.dave.io/README.md

+# `feeds.dave.io`

-# Cloudflare Workers OpenAPI 3.1
+Bsky feeds on Cloudflare Workers

 This is a Cloudflare Worker with OpenAPI 3.1 using [chanfana](https://github.com/cloudflare/chanfana) and [Hono](https://github.com/honojs/hono).